albasyir/hexagonal-platform-manager/packages/docs/docs/error-handling.md

 # Error Handling

-Platform Manager provides a robust error handling system that works consistently across different HTTP platforms.
-This guide explains how to handle errors effectively in your application.
+UEP provides a robust error handling system that works consistently across different platforms (HTTP, Realtime, and Messaging).
+This guide explains how to handle errors effectively in your application using the Protocol Handler.

 ## Basic Error Handling